-Corporate cease trade orders or bankruptcies
+Corporate cease trade orders or bankruptcy

-Daryl Gilbert was a director of Globel Direct, Inc. ("Globel") which was the subject of cease trade orders issued by the Alberta Securities Commission ("ASC") on 22 November 2002 and the British Columbia Securities Commission ("BCSC") on 22 November 2002 for failure to file certain financial statements.
-Globel filed such financial statements and the cease trade orders were removed on 20 December 2002 and 23 December 2002, respectively.
+Daryl Gilbert was a director of Globel Direct, Inc. ("Globel") from 1998 through 2007.
 On 12 June 2007, Globel was granted protection from its creditors by the Court of Queen's Bench of Alberta pursuant to the Companies' Creditors Arrangement Act, which protection expired on 7 December 2007, following which the monitor was discharged on 12 December 2007 and a receiver/manager was appointed.
 Subject to the completion of matters relating to the wind-up of the administration of the receivership, the receiver was discharged on 3 September 2008.
 Globel has ceased operations, and as a result became the subject of cease trade orders issued by the ASC on 24 September 2008 and the BCSC on 30 September 2008 for failure to file certain disclosure documents.

 Gregory Smith was a director of Sportsclick Inc. which was the subject of an order of the Supreme Court of Nova Scotia in July 2009 protecting it from proceedings by creditors pursuant to the Bankruptcy and Insolvency Act and appointed Ernst & Young Inc. as receiver.
-Sportsclick has recently exited from receivership upon winning a court action against a major Canadian Chartered Bank resulting in the bank relinquishing all claims against the company.
+Sportsclick has recently exited from receivership upon winning a court action against a major Canadian chartered bank resulting in the bank relinquishing all claims against the company.